The world of debt consolidation can be daunting if you don’t know your options, so we’ve covered five avenues you could take.

 Debt consolidation loan cons

-If you take out a secured debt consolidation loan, your home could be at risk
+- if you take out a secured debt consolidation loan and fall behind with your repayments, your home could be at risk

-You need to choose one single term which may extend some debts meaning you will pay more interest in the long run.
+- you need to choose one single term, which may extend some debts, meaning you will pay more interest in total

 Balance transfer card